 The Port of Portland prohibits recreational UAS operations on Port properties including aviation, marine, industrial, and environmental properties.
 Requests for commercial and public UAS operations require a permit obtained through the Port of Portland.
 All applications are subject to Port approval.
 A minimum of 5 business days is required to process applications.

 For more information, call the Pilot Information Line at 503-460-4111 and select the option for “unmanned aviation”, or email us at email@example.com.

 Recreational operations are classified by the FAA as those conducted for recreational or hobby purposes only.
 There can be no commercial, business, or financial benefit associated with the operation.

-Effective May 17th 2019, the federal regulations related to recreational operation of unmanned aerial systems (drones) has changed.
+In May of 2019, the federal regulations related to recreational operation of unmanned aerial systems (drones) have changed.
 Most notably, UAS operations within “controlled” airspace is prohibited without prior FAA authorization.
 Notification to the airport operator and local air traffic control facility no longer applies and neither (the airport nor the local air traffic control facility) can authorize UAS operations.

 The controlled airspace for the Port’s three airports (PDX, HIO, TTD) are contained within a 5-mile (approximately) radius of each airport.
 Within that area, UAS operations require FAA authorization.
 Currently, there is no system in place for requesting airspace authorization for recreational flyers.
 The FAA is in the process of developing this capability and when it is available we will provide additional information.